rahul96rajan/advTatocV8/README.md

 ---
 #### Summary:

-Functional Automated Test Suite.
-This uses Selenium Testing Tool for automated testing of the Project
+Automated Test Suite for T.A.T.O.C.
+This uses Selenium Testing Tool for automated testing of the Project.

 #### System Requirement: